Primark set to axe around 400 jobs in UK store management overhaul - NewsBreak

 The group said Primark’s UK like-for-like sales were 10% lower in the 16 weeks to January 8 when compared with pre-pandemic levels two years ago, with so-called shopper footfall hit by the rapid rise in Omicron cases.

-But AB Foods said trading had improved in recent weeks as Omicron fears have eased and added that like-for-like sales were higher when compared with a year earlier, when stores were shut due to lockdown measures.
+But AB Foods said shopper numbers and trading had since improved as Omicron fears ease and added that like-for-like sales were higher when compared with a year earlier, when stores were shut due to lockdown measures.

 AB Foods said supply chain problems had begun to ease since last autumn, although it is still seeing some delays at ports and with shipments.

-The group is offsetting higher costs by slashing operating costs and overheads.
+The group is offsetting higher costs by slashing store operating costs and overheads.

+Primark said it expects sales to be “significantly” higher year-on-year between now and April, with all its stores open.

+“It is difficult to predict future trading conditions with certainty, but we have seen an encouraging improvement in footfall in the UK and Ireland as the disruption from Omicron reduces,” the group said.

 Comments / 0